-The timing of the submission of the EIS and DA is under assessment while Malabar completes the restructure of the Spur Hill Joint Venture and the associated capital raise.
+The timing of the submission of the EIS and DA is under assessment while Malabar assesses data from the latest exploration program undertaken in land owned by Malabar, finalised in June 2016.
 The directors note that the approval process for new coal mines has become politicised in New South Wales.
 Nonetheless the Board is comfortable that the underground nature of our Project mitigates the key concerns of dust and visual amenity which are material considerations for open cut operations.

-The Board believes the Company to be relatively well placed financially with key shareholder support (as evidenced by the full underwriting of the \$6 million entitlement by four shareholders).
-In addition, and consistent with the fiduciary responsibilities of the Board the Group is investigating medium and longer term financing options for the Project development.
-Malabar acquiring 100% ownership of the Project is advantageous for future Project funding.
+The Board believes the Company to be relatively well placed financially with key shareholder support (as evidenced by the fully underwritten entitlement offers of \$6 million and \$2 million in September 2015 and August 2016 respectively).
+In addition, and consistent with the fiduciary responsibilities of the Board, the Group is investigating medium and longer term financing options for the Project development.
 At the appropriate juncture, Malabar may seek a strategic partner for the Project as is common in Australian coal development projects.